 It’s the silverfish.

-They do not carry any known disease from pre-historic times and they are not harmful or dangerous to humans in any way.
+They do not carry any known disease from pre-historic times.
 Yet they have acquired a fine taste for old books, leather clothing, quality wallpapers and other everyday objects we don’t want to see consumed by an out-of-control insect population.
 We discuss the silverfish, its appearance, habits, diet and its classification as a vermin.

 Silverfish feed on polysaccharides.
 Books, leather, coffee, carpet, sugar, paper, photos, cosmetics and starches are all included in their diet.
 They are attracted by damp areas and clothing.
 Silverfish thrive in kitchens, garages, attics, basements and inside box containers.